Bigfoot Sightings in Ohio: The Grassman

 The Grassman Legend

-For almost 150 years Ohio residents have witnessed a creature called the Grassman lurking about rural farms and fields.
+For almost 150 years Ohio residents have reported a creature called the Grassman lurking about rural farms and fields.
 The Grassman is a monster alleged to inhabit Ohio and Western Pennsylvania, and looking back at reports it is almost certainly a Sasquatch.
 The first sightings occurred in 1869, where witnesses described it as a large, hairy, bipedal creature up to nine feet tall.

 The beast allegedly eats wheat and other tall grasses, hence the name, but this is a food source we would expect an omnivore like Bigfoot to take advantage of if given the chance.
 Some researchers theorize that the Bigfoot population in more agricultural areas of Ohio may have adapted to consuming cereal crops.
 This too would make sense, as planted crops would provide an easy source of food for an enterprising Sasquatch.